20 Must-Visit Places to Travel in Summer in the USA

 source-capecodgirl4life

-Cape Cod is a classic summer spot.
-It has many tiny towns and old lighthouses.
+Cape Cod is a classic vacation spot where you can find so many tiny hidden towns and old lighthouses.

 12. Lake Tahoe, California and Nevada